What is ADHD coaching?

 Connecting with other services and support

-We work collaboratively with other service providers, including paediatricians and psychologists, to help ensure a clear understanding and connection between key services and families.
-Our goal is to foster a harmonious and consistent approach to the support your child is receiving.
+We work collaboratively with other services providers, including paediatricians and psychologists to help ensure a clear understanding and connection between key services, individuals, and families.
+Our goal is to foster a harmonious and consistent approach to the support you and, or your child is receiving.
+We support neurodiversity-led advocacy, education, and awareness to promote acceptance, inclusion, and understanding of people with ADHD.

 About Emily Salmon